Adam Humphries Admits Tom Brady’s Age Played Role In Rejecting Patriots

 Slot receiver Adam Humphries was one of New England’s primary targets at the beginning of the offseason.
 But the 25-year-old former Tampa Bay Buccaneer elected to sign with the Tennessee Titans, despite a late, aggressive offer from the Patriots.

-During a recent interview with The Athletic’s Travis Haney, Humphries admitted that Brady’s age was a factor in his decision to reject the six-time Super Bowl champions.
+During a recent interview with The Athletic’s Travis Haney, Humphries admitted Brady’s age was a factor in his decision to reject the six-time Super Bowl champions.

 “Obviously, he’s the G.O.A.T.
 That’s that simple,” Humphries told Haney of Brady.
 “But there’s so much that factors into a decision.
 It was a four-year deal.
 Who knows how many (years) he’s got left?
 There’s a lot that goes into it.